Last update: 11/07/2023

 Sustainable finance is all about ethical decision-making in business and investment.
 It pivots on environmental, social and good governance (ESG) standards (especially in asset management and corporate strategy) that customers, workers and investors demand of companies.
 Sustainable finance is helping transform both the economy and society with more responsible development and with investment in the transition towards sustainable production and services around the world.

 To spot ESG-related risks and rewards in investment, many people refer to ratings like MSCI ESG.
 MSCI sees global sustainability challenges in regard to sea level rise and flooding, privacy and data security, shifting demographics, regulatory pressure and other things generating new risks that many investors may never have known to exist.
 ESG standards refer to how companies operate.

 Types of sustainable finance

-Why invest in sustainable finance?
+Why does investing in sustainable finance matter?

+Investing in sustainability is good for the economy, communities and the environment.
 Banks are transforming to address society’s needs and concerns.
 Initiatives like the Net Zero Banking Alliance (NZBA), of which Santander is a founder member, are helping banks drive this change and shift their portfolios towards more sustainable products to reach net zero emissions.